Rivukis/Spry/README.md

 > When stubbing a function that doesn't have a return value use `Void()` as the stubbed return value

-### Example Stubbing an object that has a protocol interface
+### Example making a Stubbable version of an object that has a protocol interface

 ```swift
 // The Protocol